Loki: Season 2 (2023) Show Review

 Justin Benson and Aaron Moorhead were hired by Marvel Studios to work on Loki: Season Two in February of 2022.
 The duo previously worked with Marvel Studios during the production of Moon Knight, which they directed two episodes of (Summon the Suit and The Tomb).
 Writer Eric Martin meanwhile was brought back to write most of the Second Season of Loki after writing the Season One episodes The Nexus Event and For All Time.
 Always.

 However, the future of actor Jonathan Majors as Kang within the MCU became in doubt in early-2023 when he was involved in what has been described as a domestic violence incident with his girlfriend at the time.
 Many observers called for Majors to be recast by Marvel Studios, even before his trial.
-At the time of his arrest, Majors had already filmed his scenes for Loki: Season Two, as the show wrapped filming in October-2022, and a decision was made by the powers-that-be at Disney and Marvel Studios to present the series as it was originally intended to be seen, complete with Majors reprising his role as He Who Remains as well a new role as the Kang Variant known as Victor Timely.
+At the time of his arrest, Majors had already filmed his scenes for Loki: Season Two, as the show wrapped filming in October-2022, and a decision was made by the powers-that-be at Disney and Marvel Studios to present the series as it was originally intended to be seen, complete with Majors reprising his role as He Who Remains as well as a new role as the Kang Variant known as Victor Timely.

 The Multiverse Saga was intended to revolve around Jonathan Majors and his Kang Variants as the story played itself out, with the fifth Avengers movie announced by Marvel Studios at the 2022 San Diego Comic Con under the title: Avengers: The Kang Dynasty.
 However, Majors’ future as the character remained uncertain within the fandom due to his pending trial and both the poor critical reception and subsequent poor box office performance of Ant-Man and The Wasp: Quantumania.
 A lot of curiosity therefore surrounded Loki: Season Two as MCU fans were eager to not only see how the story played itself out, but also how it would affect the future of the Marvel Cinematic Universe, specifically as it relates to the Kang character.
 Ultimately, at the end of 2023, mere weeks after the Loki: Season Two finale, Marvel Studios fired Jonathan Majors after he was found guilty of assault.